beakerbrowser/record-protocols-spec/README.md

 ## Record Protocol definitions

 Record Protocols are identified by a domain name.
 They are expected to publish a set of definition-files in a dat under that domain.

-### Dat type `recordproto`

-Record Protocol definition dats must include the [`recordproto`](https://github.com/beakerbrowser/dat-types-spec#recordproto) type.
-This type must be set manually by the definition-dat's author.
+Definition dats must include the [`recordproto`](https://github.com/beakerbrowser/dat-types-spec#recordproto) type.

 ### Definition files